|BACK IN THE DAY|

 What a wonderful time to harvest the field of story!

-There was a kind of twilight zone.
+It was a kind of twilight zone.

-Obviously there comes a time when one feels locked in by their youth.
 Nature demands growth and change.
 This is the painful fact of life.

 Eventually you simply ask the question, "how has my experience helped develop my aspirations?"